mjrosi/second-portfolio/README.md

 - I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the devtools device toolbar.
 - I confirmed that the title, text in start section, all questions and options and button text are all readable.
 - I have confirmed that the start-button and start-over button are working.
-- I have confirmed that the showing questions and option are working.
+- I have confirmed that the showing questions and options are working.
 - I have confirmed that the calculation of the score is correct and showing the score is working.

 ### Validator Testing